• Level of education

 Description

-Teaching of mathematics for numerical physics.
-Introduction of tools for the study of partial differential equations (distributions, variational formulation, Sobolev spaces).
+Teaching mathematics for numerical physics.
+Introduction to tools for studying partial differential equations (distributions, variational formulation, Sobolev spaces).

 Introduction to integral methods and their numerical implementation.
-Applications to diffraction problems in the harmonic regime.
+Applications to diffraction problems in harmonic regime.

 Read more